Read on to find out what Magic Lantern is, how to install, and how to use it.

 - Select all files and move them to the memory card.
 Safely unplug the card and place it in the camera.

-- Turn the camera on, and head on to Menu > Set-Up 3 > Fireware. and set.
+- Turn the camera on, and head to Menu > Set-Up 3 > Fireware. and set.

 - Install the Magic Lantern by clicking Yes.

 - Follow the instructions.
-It will asks you to turn off the camera, and then back on.
+It will ask you to turn off the camera and then back on.

 - Press the delete/trashcan icon, and then Set to accept Magic Lantern.

-To delete the bootdisk, go to Menu > Set-Up 3 > Fireware when using the memory card with Magic Lantern on it.
-Pressing set will give you instructions you need to follow, including the fine print.
+To delete the boot disk, go to Menu > Set-Up 3 > Fireware when using the memory card with Magic Lantern on it.
+By pressing set, you will get the instructions.

 Canon cameras do not have an intervalometer as standard, except a handful of models, such as the 80D or 7D Mark II.
-For every other model, you need an external device, or complicated app and WiFi/Bluetooth connection.
+It would be best to have an external device or complicated app and WiFi/Bluetooth connection for every other model.

 This feature will let you: